sebma/myScripts/doc/README-template.md

 * [Scipy](http://scipy.org/about.html) (Facultatif : SciPy is open-source software for mathematics, science, and engineering: I use it for their [Scipy.io](https://docs.scipy.org/doc/scipy/reference/io.html) to import/export MatLab format data files)
 * [Matplotlib](https://matplotlib.org) (2D plotting library for Python that produces high quality figures that can be used in various hardcopy and interactive environments)
 * [Pandas](http://pandas.pydata.org) (High-performance, easy-to-use data structures and data analysis tools for Python : I use it for their [IO Tools](http://pandas.pydata.org/pandas-docs/stable/io.html))
+* [PyTables](http://www.pytables.org/usersguide/installation.html) (PyTables is built on top of the [HDF5](http://www.pytables.org/FAQ.html#why-hdf5) library, the Python language and the NumPy package)
 * [Termcolor](https://pypi.python.org/pypi/termcolor) (ANSII Color formatting for output in terminal.)

 ### Python Tutorials in Jupyter NoteBooks format